15

 Saint-Julien

-The winner here was the fabulous Branaire (94+p), who showed sheer elegance, finesse and great refinement.
+The fabulous Branaire (94+p) was the winner, who showed sheer elegance, finesse, and terrific refinement.
 It's an excellent buy.

-Talbot (93-94p) turned out to be almost as breathtaking, while Leoville Poyferre (92p) tasted like a dream.
+Talbot (93-94p) was almost as breathtaking, while Leoville Poyferre (92p) tasted like a dream.

 Correct wines – Langoa Barton and Lagrange, both 86p.